Rockin' Over the Beat: Music videos

-At least two videos were made for the song.
+At least two music videos were made for the song.
 The UK video, which used the LP edit over black-and-white footage of people dancing, with brightly coloured words and animations superimposed.
 The US video, which used the "Rockin' Over Manchester 7" Remix" was a more contemporary film with dancers in front of a white background and slowed-down clips from the "Pump Up the Jam" (live version) and "Get Up" videos.